Creating the right plan for you

 In addition to the position(s) below, we are always open to hearing from talented, dedicated, and experienced administrators that would like to join our team.

-Retirement Plan Consultant / Manager
+Retirement Plan Consultant / Team Lead

 Do you have a love of learning, problem solving, and helping others?
 If so, you should strongly consider joining our team of 16, that average over 20+ years of experience in the industry and almost 15 years of service with our firm.
 We are a boutique third-party administration firm specializing in 401(k) and DB/Cash Balance plan design and administration for almost 1,000 small businesses.
 We have been in business for almost 50 years and have a great local reputation.
 About 1/2 of our staff are full-time remote employees, with many others working a hybrid model.
 We are looking to add a detailed, analytical, self-motivated, and client-oriented candidate that is ready to manage a caseload of small employer 401(k) plans and review work of other team members.
 If interested in getting involved in new business, there would also be opportunities.